“Morning Rituals” Section Overview

 Keep in mind that digesting food is one of the most energy-draining processes the body goes through each day.
 The bigger the meal, the more food you give your body to digest, the more drained you will feel.
 With that in mind, I recommend eating after your Miracle Morning.

 As for what to eat, it has been proven that a diet rich in living foods, such as fresh fruits and vegetables will greatly increase your energy levels, improve your mental focus and emotional well being, keep you healthy, and protect you from disease.
-In addition, grains such as quinoa and oats (oatmeal) can provide long-lasing energy for you.
+In addition, grains such as barley and oats (oatmeal) can provide long-lasing energy for you.

 Be sure to align your miracle morning with your immediate goals.
 Most Miracle Morning practitioners and high achievers use The Miracle Morning to enhance their focus on their immediate goals and their most significant dreams.
 This is especially true for those they’ve been putting off, or haven’t been making time for—such as starting a business or writing a book.
 The Life S.A.V.E.R.S. are ideal for improving your ability to stay focused on your goals and accelerating the rate at which you make progress towards your dreams.